 - If you have the time, visit the neighboring town of Khor Fakkan with its lovely beach.

 Planning your trip to Dubai?
 Join my Dubai Travel Planning Group on Facebook for FREE resources, tips, and updated and new info about cool restaurants, cafes, instagrammable spots, attractions and things to do in and around Dubai.

-Have you taken day trips to other nature spots around the UAE?
+Have you taken day trips from Dubai to other nature spots around the UAE?
 Let me know in the comments if there are any that you particularly enjoyed.
 If you’re looking for other things to do in the UAE on the weekend, you might find these posts useful.

 Visiting the UAE and looking for practical information?
 These posts will help you plan your trip: